ChrisEssery/group-project/Portfolio/Evaluation.md

 ### Paper prototyping

-Add information
+The first way in which we evaluated our design was through paper prototyping.
 At this stage, we used the shared powerpoint in Teams to brainstorm and design each web page separately with consideration of the content and functionality of each page.
+There are a few advantages with this approach.
+First, it’s fun.
+Paper prototyping ought to be fast and leads to rapid iteration.
+It takes minutes to create a few different versions of a design.
+It is also low cost.
+Paper prototyping is very inexpensive.
+Basic toolset includes pen and paper.
+Low commitment.
+No one wants to throw out a digital prototype that took hours to create.
+It’s much easier to throw out a sketch that takes only 5-minute to create.
+Early feedback from real users.
+Real users can be involved in product design before actual design and coding begins.
+Eliciting honest feedback.
+An important advantage of paper prototypes is their sketchy look.
+The prototypes don’t look like you’ve spent a lot of time on them.
+As a result, people feel more comfortable criticising sketches rather than polished designs.
+Team building.
+Since paper prototyping doesn’t require any special skills, anyone can participate in this process.
+You can easily do paper prototyping as a group activity.
+People from all kinds of backgrounds can participate in creating paper prototypes.

+**Limitations**

+Now, for the disadvantages.
+Hard to interpret design.
+Paper prototypes require a great deal of imagination from test participants—they have to imagine how the future state of a product will look like just by looking at the paper.
+Testing only in person.
+It’s hard to test a paper prototype when participants are widely dispersed geographically.
+Need to transfer papers to the digital format.
+The downside of a paper prototype is that you’ll need to convert it in a digital prototype anyway.

+With these disadvantages in mind, we created a short video demo of the paper prototype.
+This addressed the issue of partcipants being unable to imagine how the product would look, and it meant that the prototype could be sent to people across the country and globe.
+This meant that we were able to obtain feedback from a wide range of users, all dispersed geographically.
 We integrated all the web pages together and focused on adding navigation between the pages.
-We filmed a short video demo to make sure the navigation flow goes well.
+We filmed a short video demo to make sure the navigation flowed properly.
+This video is below:

 <br/><br/>
 <p align="center">
   <img width="700" height="400" src="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/images/demo.gif" alt="">